-The Crown is required to make capital contributions to the NZ Super Fund in accordance with Sections 42 to 44 of the New Zealand Superannuation and Retirement Income Act 2001 ("Act").
-These capital contributions are made by the Crown for investment purposes based on a percentage of Gross Domestic Product ("GDP").
+The Crown is required to make capital contributions to the NZ Super Fund in accordance with Sections 42 to 44 of the Act.
+These capital contributions are made by the Crown for investment purposes based on a percentage of Gross Domestic Product (GDP).
 Under Section 44 of the Act, the Crown is entitled to contribute lesser amounts than calculated using the formula under Section 43 of the Act.
-Capital contributions to the NZ Super Fund are forecast at \$1.25 billion for the year to 30 June 2025.
-Fund capital contributions are recorded in the Prospective Statement of Changes in Public Equity.
+Capital contributions to the NZ Super Fund are forecast at \$0.19 billion for the year to

+30 June 2026 and are recorded in the Prospective Statement of Changes in Public Equity.